 My husband and I were talking the other day about how we seem to have become a little lax when it comes to our spending.
 It’s summer and I am sure that plays into the spontaneous Slurpees and frosty’s and other fun splurges.

 It’s all adding up and we are feeling a little out of control with our spending again.

 Have you ever had what I like to think of as a Come to Jesus moment?

-Okay well maybe you do for a while, because I am thinking that still small voice was gently trying to make us realize that we were being irresponsible with our money again but we were choosing to ignore it for that other, much louder voice telling us things like….
+Okay well, maybe you do for a while because I am thinking that still, small voice was gently trying to make us realize that we were being irresponsible with our money again but we were choosing to ignore it for that other, a much louder voice telling us things like…

 You deserve it, you worked all week.

 You have to work.
 You do it because it is just something you have to do.
 I mean we expect our kids to do their chores, be honest and respectful, and get good grades even if they aren’t getting paid.
 You don’t work so you can have fun all the time, you work so you won’t always have to work.

 THEN you can have LOTS of fun!